 Once you've confirmed your Live Literature funding, it's time to start planning your session!
 All Live Literature events are different, so the list below is designed to provide you with a guide rather than a set of rules.
-If you have any questions or encounter any problems, please email email@example.com(this will open in a new window).
+If you have any questions or encounter any problems, please email email@example.com.

 Contacting an author

 Get in touch with your author as early as you can.
 A few months before your session date is ideal, as this gives both of you plenty of time to prepare.
 If you've tried the email address on their profile and you haven't received a reply in a reasonable amount of time, try contacting their publisher or agent and let us know as soon as possible.